davidpet/projects/README.md

    - if any issues are noted later, I might have to look into docker-izing specific parts of the repo or something
      - or let some things be broken on Mac, which would get rid of these issues, but since I use my Mac a lot, that would suck

 1. Before running any openai API stuff, you need to have a file `~/openai.env` containing `OPENAI_API_KEY=` followed by your API key.
 Do not commit this file to any repo, or people on the internet will steal your money.
+Alternatively, you could have it as an environment variable to override whatever is in openai.env.

 # Environment Setup for Java